Loredana Bertè: Career

 In the early 2000s, Loredana returned to theatre, performing with Carla Fracci in "Gerusalemme" at the Baths of Caracalla in Rome.
 She entrusted the direction of the three video clips that are part of the mini-CD "Dimmi che mi ami" of 2002.
 Two years later, she took part in "Music Farm", the first reality show on Italian TV involving famous singers.
 Thanks to the show's proceeds, she produced the new album "Babybertè" (2005) by herself.

 In April 2010, she suffered a bad fall, and the related surgery forced her to a lengthy hospitalisation.
 She returned to the Sanremo Music Festival the following year, finishing fourth with the Gigi D'Alessio song "Respirare".
 Her following tour, "Bandabertè", ended up in Russia, where she participated in the international White Nights Festival in St. Petersburg.

 In 2015, she played the judge's role in the talent "Friends of Maria De Filippi".
 In 2017, she recorded the songs "Allegria" with J-Ax and Fedez and "Occhi di Gatto" with Cristina D'Avena.

 In 2016 Bertè staged a big show at the Verona Arena called "Amiche in Arena", performing a series of duets with other Italian female artists, including Fiorella Mannoia, Gianna Nannini, Patty Pravo and Irene Grandi.

 Bertè's song "J'adore Venise" was included in Luca Guadagnino's Oscar-winning film's soundtrack, Call Me By Your Name (2017).

 In 2018, she topped the Italian charts again with "Non ti dico no", a song made in collaboration with the reggae dancehall band Boomdabash.
 She also duetted with Fabio Rovazzi and J-Ax in "Senza pensieri".

 She competed in the Sanremo Music Festival 2024 with the song "Pazza", finishing in seventh place but being awarded the Critics' prize, named after her sister Mia Martini.
 Shortly after, she was selected to compete in the final of Una voce per San Marino 2024, the Sammarinese national selection for the Eurovision Song Contest 2024, with the same song; she placed second.

 Personal life

-From 1988 to 1992, Bertè was married to the tennis star Björn Borg.
+Bertè was married to tennis star Björn Borg from 1989 to 1993.